Sourdough Bread

 5. When oven is hot and Dutch oven is hot, using the parchment paper, transfer the dough to the Dutch oven.
 Quickly replace the lid and put the Dutch oven with dough in hot oven.

-7. Remove bread from Dutch oven and let cool to internal temperature of 90 degrees before cooking.
+7. Remove bread from Dutch oven and let cool to internal temperature of 90° degrees before cutting into it.

 Thanks for stopping by my kitchen today.
-Have fun making, and enjoying, your own sourdough bread!
+Have fun making, and eating, your own sourdough bread!

 Leave a Reply